 Intracorneal ring surgery is performed with topical anaesthetic (drops), it lasts for 10 to 15 minutes and the patient can go home after it.
-Innova Ocular IOA Madrid has a femtosecond laser to perform the tunnel where the ring is going to be inserted, which makes the risk of intraoperative complications almost null.
+Miranza IOA Madrid has a femtosecond laser to perform the tunnel where the ring is going to be inserted, which makes the risk of intraoperative complications almost null.

 Surgery with intracorneal rings is a reversible surgery, so that if the refractive effect is not as desired, the rings can be removed and the cornea goes back to its initial condition.

 To correct the residual prescription after surgery with intracorneal rings we can use glasses, contact lenses or intraocular lenses.

 Keratoconus is the alteration of the collagen fibres that make up the stroma (the thickest part of the cornea), which are weaker than normal, so the cornea deforms forwards and adopts the shape of a cone instead of a sphere.

 Outstanding among the symptoms it causes is the increase of astigmatism and a progressive loss of vision.
 It usually occurs in adolescence and develops over the years.
 To improve the vision the use of contact lenses is usually necessary, that do not stop the development of the cone, and are only an optical treatment that provide a better vision.

 The treatments to stop the development depend on the stage of the pathology.